-Figure 2: Pareto chart for effects printing temperature (A) and printing speed (B) against antioxidant capacity of OLE impregnated and printed discs.
+Figure 2: Pareto chart for effects of printing temperature (A) and printing speed (B) against the antioxidant capacity of printed devices.

-A priori, the effect of temperature should be a determining factor in antioxidant activity, since high temperatures could degrade the major polyphenolic compounds in OLE that are responsible for this activity, as several authors have pointed out (Stamatopoulos et al., 2014; Attya et al., 2010).
-This was the general trend at this experiments, as can be noted in Figure 2, an increase in temperature supposed a decrease in antioxidant activity, except for the intermediate printing temperature.
-In fact, the highest antioxidant activities are obtained at 210 ºC.
-Studies on the degradability of polyphenols compounds, although are usually carried out up to temperatures around 100 ºC, found a decrease in the amount of compounds such as oleuropein as temperature increases (Volf, 2014).
-In the Pareto diagram and in the ANOVA table, it can be seen how the effects of temperature and squared temperature are negative (as the temperature increases, the antioxidant capacity decreases) and significant (p-value < 0.05).
+As can be noted in Figure 1, an increase in temperature generally supposed a decrease in antioxidant activity, what is in concordance with the previous hypothesis.
+In this line, studies on the degradability of polyphenols compounds, although they are usually carried out up to temperatures around 100 ºC, found a decrease in the amount of compounds such as oleuropein as temperature increases (Volf, 2014).
+In the Pareto diagram and the ANOVA table, it can be seen how the effects of temperature (A) and squared temperature (AA) are negative (as the temperature increases, the antioxidant capacity decreases) and significant (p-value < 0.05).

-Regarding the effect of printing speed, in the same way as before, the faster the printing, the polyphenolic compounds would spend less time in the printer nozzle at high temperatures, so their degradation would be less and the antioxidant capacity would be greater.
-However, this hypothesis is contrary to the results obtained, in which a decrease in antioxidant capacity is generally observed as printing speed increases (see Figure 2).
-The Pareto chart (Figure 3) show this negative effect of printing speed (B); however, a positive effect of this squared factor (BB) suggests that the effect of this variable on antioxidant capacity is not really relevant, at least for the values studied.
+Regarding the effect of printing speed, the Pareto chart shows a significant and negative effect of printing speed (B) a decrease in antioxidant capacity was noticed as printing speed increased.
+However, a positive effect of this squared factor (BB) suggests that the effect of this variable on antioxidant capacity was not clear, at least for the values studied.

 Conclusions

 In this project, the use of impregnation techniques with supercritical fluids has been analyzed to obtain filaments preloaded with natural bioactive substances for use in biomedical engineering.
 Devices printed with these filaments have been found to maintain antioxidant capacity, which is directly related to printing conditions.
-An increase in printing temperature leads to a decrease in the antioxidant activity of printed devices.
-The effect of printing speed does not seem to have much influence on the bioactivity of printed devices.
-However, a deeper study of these printing variables with wider ranges and through the analysis of other bioactive properties of biomedical interest is necessary, as well as the possible application of other polymers and pharmacoactive substances for similar processes.
+An increase in printing temperature led to a decrease in the antioxidant activity of the printed devices.
+However, the effect of printing speed had less influence on the bioactivity of the printed devices.
+Nevertheless, a deeper study of these printing variables with wider ranges and through the analysis of other bioactive properties of biomedical interest is necessary, as well as the possible application of other polymers and pharmacoactive substances for similar processes.

 Acknowledgments